 Note: Along with other leafy vegetables in your meal, consume radish leaves once a week.

 6. Treats Piles

 Radish leaves have been proven to help treat painful conditions like piles.
-Owing to the antibacterial properties that they contain, radish leaves help decrease swelling and inflammation.
+Owing to the antibacterial properties that they contain, radish leaves help decrease swelling as it has anti-inflammatory properties.
 Powdered dry radish leaves mixed with equal amount of sugar and a hint of water can be mixed to form a paste.
 This paste can either be eaten or topically applied to the inflammation.
 (5)

 7. Treat Jaundice